steinwurf/kodo-ns3-examples/docs/before_you_start.rst

 The project description, licensing, source code and how to compile are available `here <https://github.com/steinwurf/kodo-ns3-examples>`_.
 **Once you have built the project**, you can follow this tutorial.
+Otherwise, please be sure to have the project up and running first.

 Overview
 --------